Varman dynasty (Bengal)

-The Varman Dynasty was a Hindu dynasty of Indian subcontinent which ruled Bengal, and later East Bihar (Anga).
-The Varmans established their supremacy after replacing the Chandra Dynasty.
-Their capital was at Bikrampur in present-day Munshiganj District of Bangladesh.

-History of Varman Dynasty is known from three copperplates and the Bhuvanesvara inscription of Bhatta Bhavadeva.
+The Varman dynasty was a Hindu dynasty which ruled Bengal and later eastern Bihar (Anga) in the Indian subcontinent.
+The Varmans established their supremacy after replacing the Chandra dynasty.
+History of the Varman dynasty is known from three copperplates and the Bhuvanesvara inscription of Bhatta Bhavadeva.

-Origin

-There was controversy relating to identification and location of Simhapura.
-R.C Majumdar says, one to the north of Salt range in Punjab; a second in the Kalinga which has been identified with modern Singapuram in Kalinga (northern Orissa) between Chicacole and Narasannapeta; and third in the Radha, generally identified with Singur of Hooghly district.
-From the Lakhmandal inscription, it is clear that Simhapura was in Punjab and was ruled by the Varman family, the only other Varman family, who belonged to Yadavas.
-There can therefore be hardly any doubt that these Varman rulers were an offshoot of the Yadava-Varman of Simhapura in the Punjab region.

-The information about Yadava rulers of Simhapura in the Yamuna valley is extracted from Lakhmandal inscription of princess Ishvara.
-There has been mentioned of Simhapura kingdom, which spread from the Giri/Tonse river to the Ganga and from Lakhmandal to Ambala and Saharanpur in the plains.

 History

 The Varmans most probably came to Bengal in the train of Kalachuri Karna's invasion of Vanga.
 According to D.C Ganguly, Vajravarman seems to have invaded southeastern Bengal from Orissa, probably following the same route as Rajendra Chola's army.
-It is quite likely that the Vajravarman accompanied Karna, stayed in Bengal, and at an opportune moment carved out an independent Kingdom for themselves.
+It is quite likely that the Vajravarman accompanied Karna, stayed in Bengal, and at an opportune moment carved out an independent kingdom for themselves.

-Early Rulers
+Early rulers

 Vajra Varman was the earliest ruler of this dynasty and victory over Vanga was achieved under his leadership.
-According to Mr. R.D Banerjee and Dr. D.C Ganguly Varman Kingdom in Eastern Bengal was founded by Vajravarman.
+According to R. D. Banerji and D. C. Ganguly Varman kingdom in eastern Bengal was founded by Vajravarman.
 The only record mentioning Vajra Varman's name is the Belava inscription, which praised him only as a poet, brave warrior, and an intellectual.

-Adideva was minister of Vajra Varman, whose grandson Bhatta Bhavadeva served as the minister of war and peace under King Harivarman.
+Adideva was minister of Vajra Varman, whose grandson Bhatta Bhavadeva served as the minister of war and peace under king Harivarman.